13 drinking games every student should know

 Yes, drinking games now come in app form.
 Picolo is great if you're ever caught short without the usual drinking game paraphernalia like playing cards and cups.

-The app is free to download, but only comes with the basic level.
-You have to pay to download other levels (watch out, you might be tempted to do this when you've had a few drinks).
+The app is free to download and you can bag a three-day free trial.
+But, at the time of writing, you'll be expected to pay £4.49 per week once this ends unless you cancel (watch out, you might be tempted to do this when you've had a few drinks).

 All you have to do is type in everyone's names, select a level and get going.
 The app tells you what you need to do.

-The 'Getting Started' level on the app can be quite tame, with Ring of Fire-style tasks like rhyming and categories, or things like "Guys who are currently employed, drink two times" or "Give out two sips if you've ever had surgery".
+The 'Getting Started' level on the app can be quite tame, with Ring of Fire-style tasks like rhyming and categories, or things like "Do a handstand or take a penalty sip" or "Give out two sips to the player you like most".

-If you splash out and download other levels like 'Getting Crazy' and 'Caliente', things get a bit more exciting.
+If you play other levels like 'Getting Crazy' and 'Caliente', things get a bit more exciting.
 These tasks could include 'the floor is lava', 'would you rather' and similar.

 Just remember, using this app is one surefire way to drain your phone battery just before a night out, so keep it plugged in if you can.

-You'll need to invest in a Jenga set.
+You'll need to invest in a Jenga set (which typically costs around £6 – £12).
 If your flatmates are all partial to a drinking game, split the cost with them.

 Write a different command on each Jenga block, and set the tower up as usual.
 For every block that's taken from the Jenga tower without it toppling, the person who removes the block must do the command that's written on it.